Curriculum Guide: The Lower School

 Years 7 and 8

-In Years 7 and 8, the course aims to give pupils a lasting understanding of what it means to approach a problem scientifically, and they learn about what scientists are doing and can do.
+In years 7 and 8, the course aims to give pupils a lasting understanding of what it means to approach a problem scientifically, and they learn about what scientists are doing and can do.
 In this, practical laboratory work plays a central role.
 Pupils approach their study of science through experiments designed to awaken the spirit of investigation, and are given opportunities to observe and explore so that they develop disciplined, imaginative thinking, and are made fully conscious of the important part science plays in modern life.

 Year 9

 At this level, all pupils follow the three separate sciences: Biology, Physics, and Chemistry.
 Each course builds on the previous two years, and prepares pupils with the appropriate level of knowledge to follow any of the sciences at IGCSE level in the Middle School.
-The courses provide a wide-ranging introduction to the separate sciences and are interesting, relevant, and up-to-date.
+The courses provide a wide-ranging introduction to the separate sciences and are interesting, relevant, and up to date.
 Wherever possible, principles are related to examples from everyday life and industrial and technological applications are considered.
 As well as being a useful introduction to more detailed studies, these courses will help pupils gain a better understanding of the world in which they live.

 FOREIGN LANGUAGES